zeronito/winamp/README.md

 ## About

-Winamp is a multimedia player launched in 1997, iconic for its flexibility and wide compatibility with audio formats.
-Originally developed by Nullsoft, it gained massive popularity with still millions of users.
-Its development slowed down, but now, its source code was opened to the community, allowing developers to improve and modernize the player to meet current user needs.

-It really whips the llama's ass.
+Aye, so check it – Winamp?
+That’s that OG player from back in the day, dropped in '97, and it’s legendary ‘cause it could handle just about any audio you threw at it.
+Built by Nullsoft, this joint had the streets on lock for years, with millions still rockin' with it.
+It might’ve taken a lil’ breather, but now they opened up the code to the people, lettin' developers remix it and bring it up to speed for today’s vibe.
+And you already know, it still whips the llama’s ass, no cap.

 ## Usage